Our top tips for writing to your MP

 4. Be constructive

-If you can, suggest a simple fix to the problem you’re writing to them about, such as replacing a stile with a gate.
-You might also want them to begin highlighting the wider need for more accessible paths.
+If you can, suggest a simple fix to the problem you’re writing to them about.
+You might also want them to begin highlighting the need for a wider solution through legislation.
 And then…

 5. End with a specific request